Naga313/Sample-Portfolio/README.md

 CSS3 for styling and layout

-JavaScript for interactions (e.g., dark mode)
+JavaScript for interactions (e.g., dark mode, scroll to top button)

 Project Structure